9.5.5 Money Laundering and Currency Crimes

 2. As of November 1, 2000, the following Federal, state, and local agencies have applied for and received approval from IRS Disclosure to receive Form 8300 information filed prior to January 1, 2002 from the IRS:

-1. Central Intelligence Agency (CIA)
+1. Central Intelligence Agency (CIA),

-2. US Customs (Office of Investigations)
+2. US Customs (Office of Investigations),

-3. US Customs (Internal Affairs)
+3. US Customs (Internal Affairs),

-4. Federal Bureau of Investigation (FBI)
+4. Federal Bureau of Investigation (FBI),

-5. US Attorney's Office
+5. US Attorney's Office,

-6. Criminal Division, Department of Justice
+6. Criminal Division, DOJ,

-7. US Secret Service (USSS)
+7. US Secret Service (USSS),

-8. US Probation Office, Tulsa, Oklahoma
+8. US Probation Office, Tulsa, Oklahoma,

-9. National Security Agency (NSA)
+9. National Security Agency (NSA),

 State/Local Agencies

-10. Aurora, Illinois Police Department
+10. Aurora, Illinois Police Department,

-11. Coral Springs, Florida Police Department
+11. Coral Springs, Florida Police Department,

-12. Louisiana State Police
+12. Louisiana State Police,

-13. Metropolitan Police Department of Nashville, Tennessee and Davidson County
+13. Metropolitan Police Department of Nashville, Tennessee and Davidson County,

-14. Mississippi Department of Public Safety
+14. Mississippi Department of Public Safety,

-15. Office of Statewide Intelligence, Florida Department of Law Enforcement
+15. Office of Statewide Intelligence, Florida Department of Law Enforcement,

-16. Pembroke Pines, Florida Police Department
+16. Pembroke Pines, Florida Police Department,

-17. Miami Beach Police Department
+17. Miami Beach Police Department.

 3. Approved agencies must request Form 8300 information filed prior to January 1, 2002 in writing on agency letterhead.
 Local requests, except from CIA or NSA, will be completed at the field office level.

 4. Requests submitted by the CIA and NSA or foreign governmental agencies for Form 8300 information filed prior to January 1, 2002 will be provided through the office of the Chief, CI.
-Forward any requests submitted to the SAC from those agencies to: Chief, CI, Attn; Director, Financial Crimes, (CI:OPS:FC).
+Forward any requests submitted to the SAC from those agencies to: Chief, CI, Attn; Director, Financial Crimes, (SE:CI:GO).

 5. A record of all information provided to requesting agencies must be maintained on a Bank Secrecy/8300 Disclosure log.
 (See Exhibit 9.5.5–2 Bank Secrecy/8300 Disclosure Log).
 The information on the log must include:

-1. the date the request is received
+1. The date the request is received.

-2. the date the information is released
+2. The date the information is released.

-3. the name of the requesting agency
+3. The name of the requesting agency.

-4. the agency official to whom the information is released
+4. The agency official to whom the information is released.

-5. the type of information released
+5. The type of information released.

-6. the special agent assigned
+6. The special agent assigned.

 7. The Financial Crimes section will report to Disclosure, Office of Safeguards by the fourth business day of the month.

-8. When IRS and the attorney for the government are among the participants of a multi-agency task force and there is an investigative desire to obtain Form 8300 information filed prior to January 1, 2002 pursuant to 26 USC §6103(I)(15), the procedure will be for the attorney for the government assigned to the task force to request the information.
+8. When IRS and the attorney for the government are among the participants of a multi-agency task force and there is an investigative desire to obtain Form 8300 information filed prior to January 1, 2002 pursuant to 26 USC 6103(I)(15), the procedure will be for the attorney for the government assigned to the task force to request the information.
 Safeguards will therefore be centralized with the attorney for the government.
-The CI participants on the task force will obtain the Form 8300 information filed prior to January 1, 2002 from the attorney for the government and will be able to share the Forms 8300 filed prior to January 1, 2002 and related information with other members of the task force in accordance with Dissemination Policies and Guidelines for Release of Information Reported Under the Provisions of the Bank Secrecy Act, dated December 6, 1988, §IV.C.1.
+The CI participants on the task force will obtain the Form 8300 information filed prior to January 1, 2002 from the attorney for the government and will be able to share the Forms 8300 filed prior to January 1, 2002 and related information with other members of the task force in accordance with Dissemination Policies and Guidelines for Release of Information Reported Under the Provisions of the Bank Secrecy Act, dated December 6, 1988, IV.C.1.
 Attached for reference is a copy of the Dissemination Policies and Guidelines.
-Further, in accordance with the Disclosure Safeguard Provisions of 26 USC §6103(p)(4) and per IRM 9.4.13, Financial Investigative Task Force, the CI task force participant will maintain a dissemination log and submit a copy of the log to their field office's Title 31 coordinator on a quarterly basis.
+Further, in accordance with the Disclosure Safeguard Provisions of 26 USC 6103(p)(4) and per IRM 9.4.13, Financial Investigative Task Force, the CI task force participant will maintain a dissemination log and submit a copy of the log to their field office's Title 31 coordinator on a quarterly basis.
 The Title 31 coordinator will then include the information in his/her quarterly report to Headquarters.

 Prosecution Recommendations and Civil Referrals

-1. Prosecution recommendations for pure money laundering offenses will be referred directly from the SAC to the attorney for the government; however, a direct referral cannot be made in an 18 USC §1956 investigation when a financial transaction is intended to engage in conduct constituting a violation of 26 USC §7201, 26 USC §7206, or 18 USC §1956(a)(1)(A)(ii) since these are classified as income tax investigations.
+1. Prosecution recommendations for pure money laundering offenses will be referred directly from the SAC to the attorney for the government; however, a direct referral cannot be made in an 18 USC 1956 investigation when a financial transaction is intended to engage in conduct constituting a violation of 26 USC 7201, 26 USC 7206, or 18 USC 1956(a)(1)(A)(ii) since these are classified as income tax investigations.
 Prosecution recommendations for income tax and money laundering violations follow ordinary review channels.

 2. For a Title 31 violation lacking criminal potential, such as the failure to file a single CTR or early destruction of bank records, a violation summary will be prepared in memorandum form and forwarded to the Chief, CI, who will transmit it through channels to the Assistant Director, Regulatory Policy and Programs Division at FinCEN.